Skip to main content

 botId: "bot-e7d1e736", // agent id,

-allowWebSearch: true, // Allow the client to choose to enable web search
+allowWebSearch: true, // allow the client to enable web search

-showToolCallDetail: true, // Whether to display tool call details
+showToolCallDetail: true, // whether to show tool call details

-allowMultiConversation: true, // Whether to display the conversation list and the create conversation button
+allowMultiConversation: true, // whether to display the conversation list and show the create conversation button

 }